Why your quiet time matters.

-Elijah could relate.
-This man known for calling down fire from Heaven and defeating the enemy.
+In 1 Kings we meet a mighty, Godly man known calling down fire from Heaven and defeating the enemy.
 After this magnificent display of God’s power, he now sits under a tree in a hot desert praying “that he might die.”
 1 Ki 19:4.
 Then “he lay down under the tree and fell asleep.”
 1 Ki 19:5.

-Elijah wanted what most of us want when overcome with difficult days – to simply go back to bed and escape from it all through sleep.
+Elijah, like most of us when overcome with exhaustion and difficult times, simply wanted to stay in bed and escape it through asleep.

 Shortly thereafter an angel touched him and said “get up and eat for the journey is too much for you.”
 So, Elijah “got up and ate and drank.
 Strengthened by that food, he traveled forty days and forty nights until he reached Horeb, the mountain of God.”
 1 Ki 19:7-8.

 Even with all of Elijah’s anointing and power, he still experienced moments of spiritual malnourishment, a dryness of soul and a dehydrated spirit.

-We need nourishment for this journey we are on.
+That Word nourishment for this journey we’re all on.

 John 6:51 says in part “I am the living bread that came down out of heaven.”

-It isn’t easy to find time to sit at the feet of our Father and draw from His strength through His word and conversation with Him, but here is where we receive the energy and determination to press on.
+It isn’t always easy to find time to sit at the feet of our Father and draw from His strength through His word and conversation with Him, but it’s here where we receive the encouragement and energy to press on.

 God is a gentleman and will never force His way into your day or force-feed you the spiritual nourishment you need.

-But His feast is always prepared when you decide to come to the table and dine on His love, strength, forgiveness, wisdom and counsel.
+However, His feast is always prepared for you when you do decide to come to the table and dine on His love, strength, forgiveness, wisdom and counsel.

-He is always ready to strengthen and refresh you with the nourishment you need because without it the journey will always be too much for you.
+He’s stands ready to refresh you with His nourishment because like Elijah learned, without it the journey will always be too much for you.